/afaqs/media/media_files/2026/01/19/taskaree-2026-01-19-20-12-56.jpg)

 Netflix doesn't do things the usual way.
-And with Taskaree: The Smuggler's Web, its new Hindi crime thriller, the streamer has taken that rule to heart — quite literally bringing the show's world into real life.
+And with Taskaree: The Smuggler's Web, its new Hindi crime thriller, the streamer has taken that rule to heart, quite literally bringing the show's world into real life.

-The series stars Emraan Hashmi as Superintendent Customs Officer Arjun Meena, leading a crackdown on an international gold smuggling network run by the Chaudhary Syndicate.
+The show was released on January 14 starring Emraan Hashmi as Superintendent Customs Officer Arjun Meena, leading a crackdown on an international gold smuggling network run by the Chaudhary Syndicate.

-Created by Neeraj Pandey — the filmmaker behind Special 26 and Baby — and shot across Mumbai, Milan, Bangkok, Abu Dhabi, and Addis Ababa, Taskaree marks the first collaboration between Pandey and Hashmi.
+Created by Neeraj Pandey, the filmmaker behind Special 26 and Baby and shot across Mumbai, Milan, Bangkok, Abu Dhabi, and Addis Ababa, Taskaree marks the first collaboration between Pandey and Hashmi.

 The airport takeover